Interesting Facts for Kids

 Animals in Suriname

-Suriname is one of the most biodiverse countries in the world.
+Suriname is one of the most biodiverse countries in the world although not referred to as a megadiverse country.
 There are over 190 species of mammals which include various types of monkey, sloth, ocelot, jaguar or pigs.

 There are also lizards, butterflies and colourful birds.
 The Scarlet Ibis is one of the rare ibis species found in tropical regions of South America and in the Caribbean.